gemseo/gemseo-umdo/docs/user_guide/umdo/pce.md

 ### PCE's options

-This U-MDO formulation is based on the [PCERegressor][gemseo.mlearning.regression.algos.pce.PCERegressor] available in GEMSEO, which wraps the [OpenTURNS' PCE algorithm](https://openturns.github.io/openturns/latest/user_manual/response_surface/_generated/openturns.FunctionalChaosAlgorithm.html).
+This U-MDO formulation can use any [BaseFCERegressor][gemseo.mlearning.regression.algos.base_fce_regressor.BaseFCERegressor], including the [PCERegressor][gemseo.mlearning.regression.algos.pce.PCERegressor] available in GEMSEO, which wraps the [OpenTURNS' PCE algorithm](https://openturns.github.io/openturns/latest/user_manual/response_surface/_generated/openturns.FunctionalChaosAlgorithm.html).
-Use the `regressor_settings` parameter to set the options of the [PCERegressor][gemseo.mlearning.regression.algos.pce.PCERegressor], using the Pydantic model [PCERegressorSettings][gemseo.mlearning.regression.algos.pce_settings.PCERegressor_Settings].
+Use the `regressor_settings` parameter to set the options of the [BaseFCERegressor][gemseo.mlearning.regression.algos.base_fce_regressor.BaseFCERegressor], using a Pydantic model of type [BaseFCERegressorSettings][gemseo.mlearning.regression.algos.base_fce_settings.BaseFCERegressor_Settings].
 For example,
-set `use_lars` to `True` to obtain a more sparse PCE and avoid overfitting ([more details](https://openturns.github.io/openturns/latest/theory/meta_modeling/polynomial_sparse_least_squares.html)) and `degree` to `3` for a maximum degree of 3.
+in the case of [PCERegressorSettings][gemseo.mlearning.regression.algos.pce_settings.PCERegressor_Settings], set `use_lars` to `True` to obtain a more sparse PCE and avoid overfitting ([more details](https://openturns.github.io/openturns/latest/theory/meta_modeling/polynomial_sparse_least_squares.html)) and `degree` to `3` for a maximum degree of 3.